syntaxerror019/PiRate/readme.md

 ### 5. Set Up a VPN
 To ensure secure media streaming, set up a VPN:
-- **Proton VPN (Recommended):** [Download and Install](https://protonvpn.com/download)
+- **Proton VPN (Recommended):** [Download and Install](https://protonvpn.com/download) I personally have had some problems with the GUI on Linux.
+This may or may not apply to you.

 - **CLI Setup (Linux-based systems):**
   ```sh
   sudo apt install openvpn